lzxindustries/lzxtm/docs/modules/pab.md

 - Connect the module to power and turn on your case
 - Prepare to probe the disconnected end of a patch cable -- in these tests, the positive probe should make contact with the tip of the plug, and the negative probe or grounding clip should make contact with the sleeve of the plug

-### T1.
-Test voltage reference

-- Verify that the Voltage Reference Out is within +/-2% of 1.00V.

-### T2.
-Test difference amplifier positive inputs

-- Connect a cable from the voltage reference output to Difference Amplifier In1+
-- Verify that Difference Amplifier Out+ is within +/-2% of +2V.
-- Verify that Difference Amplifier Out- is within +/-2% of -2V.

-### T3.
-Test difference amplifier negative inputs

-- Connect a cable from the voltage reference output to Difference Amplifier In1-
-- Verify that Difference Amplifier Out+ is within +/-2% of -2V.
-- Verify that Difference Amplifier Out- is within +/-2% of +2V.

-This concludes functional testing.
-If all steps starting with *Verify...* passed their conditions, your PGO is operating within expected parameters.
+### This concludes functional testing.
+If all steps starting with *Verify...* passed their conditions, the module is operating within expected parameters.
 -->

 <!--